langjam/jam0001/guitarvydas/README.md

 - No, Round Trip is hard.
 - No, Round Trip usually means that anyone can tweak the Implementation to their hearts' content.
 In Structural Engineering, this does not happen, it's one-way only.
 The Implementors (Construction Workers) don't get to change the blueprints.
 It's one-way only.
 If a design change is required, the Implementor goes back to the Engineer and, if necessary, the Engineer goes back to the Architect.
 The blueprint gets modified by the signatory (usually an Engineer) and the Implementors must build according to the blueprint specification.
 DI'ers (Architects and Engineers) get paid big bucks, but are liable - in Law - for their designs.
 [Certified Engineers can be sued if their design fails.
 It is _illegal_ to call yourself an Engineer unless you've been certified.].

-Note that git, github, diff, etc.
+Note that git, github, diff, etc. should help with provinence of DI.
+Instead, they are used for provinence of Implementation (code).

 I see at least two ways to make languages for DI:
 1. Cast the code as markdown.
 Generate code from the .md file(s).